muratk5n/thirdwave/en/README.md

 ---

 Nazis..
-Need to that deluded quest for batteries too
+Need to drop that deluded quest for batteries too

 DW: "EU demands Volkswagen pay all EU consumers affected by 'Dieselgate'..
 The EU's Justice Commissioner called on Volkswagen to